 It’s important to know that the safest online pharmacies don’t sell opioids or any controlled drugs across borders.

-Let’s beat the opioid crisis with awareness and getting people the treatments that they need, but without stopping people from online access to safe personal drug importation of non-opioid, non-controlled products.Tagged with: Harvard, Opioid Crisis in America Course, SAMHSA
+Let’s beat the opioid crisis with awareness and getting people the treatments that they need, but without stopping people from online access to safe personal drug importation of non-opioid, non-controlled products.Tagged with: Harvard, opioids, SAMHSA